danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 How do you incorporate some concept of "unstructured" time where people can meet and connect?

+## Participating in multiple sessions

+It is currently possible for remote participants to join into multiple working group sessions at the same time.
+Users simply connect using multiple browser windows, multiple chat rooms or multiple computers.
+How does this impact users' experience?

 ## Serendipity - discovering other users